tuva-health/docs/docs/knowledge-base/risk-adjustment/cms-hccs.md

 ### Variables

-The data mart has two variables that allow you to choose which payment year you want to calculate and which model you want to use to calculate the risk scores.
+The data mart includes logic that allows you to choose which payment year you want to use to calculate the risk scores.

 - `cms_hcc_payment_year` defaults to the current year
-- `cms_hcc_model_version` defaults to Version 24\* (CMS-HCC-V24)

-*Note: Version 28 will soon be added as an option.*
+- `snapshots_enabled` is an *optional* variable that can be enabled

 To run the data mart, simply update the payment year in your dbt_project.yml file or use the `--vars` dbt command.
 See examples below.